trevjonez/Kontrast/README.md

 # Kontrast
-View diff testing system for android.
+View iteration and regression testing system for android.

 ## Usage